LTX 120mm POLYSTYRENE FIXING PLUG 200PCS

 The LTX-10 range covers nine plug lengths from 70 mm to 220 mm.
 The 120 mm is the crossover-length variant most often specified alongside the 110 mm standard plug, with the 140 mm above it for 100 mm boards or heavily plastered retrofit walls.

-LTX 110 mm (200 pcs) up to 70 mm up to 50 mm 80 mm domestic retrofit on clean masonry
+LTX 110 mm (200 pcs) 70 mm new-build · 50 mm retrofit 80 mm retrofit on clean masonry

-LTX 120 mm (this product) up to 90 mm up to 60 mm 80 mm retrofit with plaster, 90 mm new-build
+LTX 120 mm (this product) 90 mm new-build · 60 mm retrofit 80 mm retrofit with plaster, 90 mm new-build

-LTX 140 mm (200 pcs) up to 110 mm up to 80 mm 100 mm new-build, heavy-plaster retrofit
+LTX 140 mm (200 pcs) 110 mm new-build · 80 mm retrofit 100 mm new-build, heavy-plaster retrofit

-The plug body, flange dimensions, pin material, and ETA certification stay identical across the range — only the sleeve length changes to match board thickness plus adhesive layer plus embedment plus any existing plaster.
-On a mixed-phase housing-association project where original render-over-brick elevations sit alongside newer block extensions, the 120 mm plug typically handles both conditions, which keeps ordering simpler than splitting between 110 mm and 140 mm.
+The plug body, flange dimensions, pin material, and ETA certification stay identical across the range — only the sleeve length changes to match board thickness plus adhesive plus embedment plus any existing plaster.
+On a mixed-phase housing-association project where render-over-brick elevations sit alongside newer block extensions, the 120 mm typically handles both conditions, which keeps ordering simpler than splitting between 110 mm and 140 mm.

 Pro Tips From UK Installers Using LTX 120 mm Plugs